 Don’t Forget The Tender!

-You’ll want to make sure your houseboat is either equipped to tow another vessel behind it as a tender, or comes equipped with a small tender onboard, such as a rugged inflatable dinghy or small RIB with an outboard engine.
+You’ll want to make sure your houseboat is either equipped to tow another vessel behind it as a tender, or that it comes equipped with a small tender onboard, such as a rugged inflatable dinghy or small RIB with an outboard engine.
 This is paramount for scouting anchorages in places like Lake Powell, and is also great for side excursions and fishing, where the whole group does not go together.
 And, in case of emergency, it is good to have another vessel.

 Above: A houseboat towing a deck boat as its tender.
 Photo by Scott Sanders for Boat Trader.